 A pumpkin spice latte is an obvious choice, but any creamy coffee will work nicely from a flat white to a cappuccino.
 Make sure you keep them keto with carb-free sweeteners, and you'll be fine.

-Pair your Keto and Vegan Pumpkin Brownies with any heartwarming drink that makes you think of home.
+Pair your Keto pumpkin brownies with any heartwarming drink that makes you think of home.
 Even a cold glass of keto-friendly milk turns out to be a fantastic pairing with this spicy and chocolaty baked treats.

 Now You're Ready!